 Skip to contents

-Test element-wise near-equality to the natural numbers while allowing for small numeric errors.
+Check element-wise near-equality to natural numbers while allowing for small numeric errors.

 Usage